ari-goldman/atlas-godot-tutorial/README.md

 - figured out and finished autotiling settings (lots of trial and error)
 - added bush layer
 - 2 hours

+### 9/30
+- added hitboxes to tilemap
+- built out level
+- added enemy spawners that spawn enemies when entering the screen
+- added augment spawners that spawn enemies when entering the screen
+- flowers
+- 4 hours

 <details>